 - complying with our regulatory, legal, and ethical obligations, including recording and reporting on any adverse events;

 - contacting you (including by way of e-mail), including:

-- in response to your enquiries and to respond to your questions and comments and to safeguard your interests;
+- in response to your inquiries and to respond to your questions and comments and to safeguard your interests;

-- providing you with information about our products and services, or those of others, that we consider that you may be interested in;
+- to provide you with information about our products and services, or those of others, that we consider of interest to you;

 - to meet legal requirements;